Pomegranate: Description

-The pomegranate is a shrub or small tree growing 5 to 10 m high, with multiple spiny branches.
+The pomegranate is a shrub or small tree growing 1.5 to 5 m high, with multiple spiny branches.
 It is long-lived, with some specimens in France surviving for 200 years.
-P. granatum leaves are opposite or subopposite, glossy, narrow oblong, entire, 3–7 cm long, and 2 cm broad.
+The leaves are opposite or subopposite, glossy, narrow oblong, entire, 1.9–5 cm long, and 0.8–1.5 cm broad.

-The flowers are bright red and 3 cm in diameter, with three to seven petals.
-Some fruitless varieties are grown for the flowers alone.
+The flowers are bright red or white, and 3 cm or more in diameter, with three to seven petals.
+Some fruitless cultivars are grown for the flowers alone.

-The flower's anthers close around the stigma until maturity, the ovaries are divided internally into special compartments or locules of many suspended ovules covered in septum.
+The flower's anthers close around the stigma until maturity, and the ovaries are divided internally into compartments or locules of many suspended ovules covered by a septum.